cisagov/ScubaGear/baselines/exo.md

-Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the `Preset Security Policies` section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
+Though use of Microsoft Defender’s solution is not strictly required for this purpose, guidance for configuring the Common Attachment Filter in Microsoft Defender can be found in the [Preset Security Policies](https://github.com/cisagov/ScubaGear/blob/emerald/baselines/defender.md#baseline) section of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md).
 The solution selected by an agency should offer services comparable to those offered by Microsoft.

 ### Policies